dbohdan/csv2html/README.md

                             table
       -v, --version         show program's version number and exit

+    HTML tag attributes:
+      --table ATTRS         Attributes for the tag <table> (e.g., --table 'foo="bar" baz' results in the output <table foo="bar" baz>...</table>); it is up to the user to ensure the result is valid HTML
+      --tr ATTRS            Attributes for <tr>
+      --th ATTRS            Attributes for <th>
+      --td ATTRS            Attributes for <td>

 Use examples
 ------------

-The following command takes data from `test/test.csv` and outputs the corresponding HTML table to `test.html`:
+The following command reads the data from `test/test.csv` and writes the corresponding HTML table to `test.html`:

     csv2html -o test.html test/test.csv